geode-sdk/docs/mods/guidelines.md

  * (`reject-bad-metadata`) The mod **does not have appropriate metadata**.
 All mods on the Index must have a proper name, description, icon, and tags, [including jokes](#joke-mods).
  * (`reject-enshittification`) The mod **removes Vanilla features** for no good reason.
  * (`reject-runtime-code`) The mod **installs and runs arbitary code**.
 You are not allowed to install other mods from outside the Geode index.
 There are two exceptions to this rule: mods that introduce some sort of scripting system that runs *sandboxed* arbitary code, and mods installing additional paid features as a runtime library.
 Do note that for the purposes of verification, the code for all of those paid features must be included, including the code used to load them.
  * (`reject-vibecoded`) The mod's **codebase entirely or mostly consists of AI-generated code**.
 If it appears the programmer does not understand the code that has been generated and is trying to get vibecoded mods on the index, this will result in a rejection.
 Using AI tools to boost productivity is fine, but fully vibecoding mods will inevitably lead to instability and crashes.
+For more information, see the section on [using generative AI](#mods-using-generative-ai).
- * (`reject-llm`) The mod **adds an LLM to the game** that does not [adhere to our rules on generative AI](#mods-using-generative-ai).
+ * (`reject-llm`) The mod **adds an LLM to the game** that does not [adhere to our rules on generative AI](#mods-with-generative-ai-features).

 A mod found breaking any of these rules will likely be rejected, although depending on the situation, they could also still be approved.